 Apply 3 coats.
 For high-moisture areas, apply 4 coats.
 Additional coats will not improve durability.

 Spray application: Before spraying, strain topcoat through a fine-mesh filter.
 Spray wet films at 3-5-mil thickness.
 HVLP: 1.1mm-1.3mm spray tip, medium air cap.
 Verify tip sizes with your equipment supplier.
-See our general guide for spray tip sizes.
+Spray tip recommendations.
 Keep your gun at a 90° angle, 6-8" from the surface.
 On large, flat areas, use wet, even patterns 6-8" wide.
 For narrow surfaces, reduce the fan pattern to 2-3" wide to reduce overspray.
 Overlap each pass 25% to conceal lines.
 NOTE; Conversion Varnish is used with NCO catalyst.
 When using a spray-gun, wear self-contained breathing apparatus.
 In the event of insufficient ventilation: Wear self-contained breathing apparatus.
 When respirators are required, select NIOSH/MSHA approved equipment and work in a ventilated space.
 READ ALL PROTECTION INSTRUCTIONS IN THE WARNINGS SECTION BEFORE USE.

 Face frames on cabinets: Enduro professional products are engineered to be spray-only but can be successfully applied by hand to cabinet face frames or edges with a pad applicator or small, cabinet-specific roller such as Whizz Velour brand.
 Larger areas may not level with a hand application.